JuliaCI/BenchmarkTools.jl/doc/manual.md

  0.647885
 ```

-You should generally make sure your benchmarks are [idempotent](https://en.wikipedia.org/wiki/Idempotence) so that evaluation times are not order-dependent.
+You should generally make sure your benchmarks are [idempotent](https://en.wikipedia.org/wiki/Idempotence) so that evaluations are not order-dependent.

 # Handling benchmark results

-Data regarding benchmark results usually takes the form of one of these types:
+BenchmarkTools provides four types related to benchmark results:

 - `Trial`: stores all samples collected during a benchmark trial, as well as the trial's parameters
 - `TrialEstimate`: a single estimate used to summarize a `Trial`
 - `TrialRatio`: a comparison between two `TrialEstimate`
 - `TrialJudgement`: a classification of the fields of a `TrialRatio` as `invariant`, `regression`, or `improvement`

-This section provides limited examples demonstrating how one might work with these types in the REPL.
-For a more thorough list of supported functions on these types, see [the reference document](reference.md#handling-results).
+This section provides a limited number of examples demonstrating these types.
+For a thorough list of supported functionality, see [the reference document](reference.md#handling-results).

 ### `Trial` and `TrialEstimate`